mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects.markdown

 end
 {% endhighlight %}

-That one was super simple.
+These are super simple.
 It just provided us a convenient way to lookup different sorting paradigms.
 And you might think this is overkill, but when you have multiple developers typing raw strings into complex methods you will very much wish you had an abstraction that allowed them to *not* make a typo.
 Also, you could test these technically.